 Women's Empowerment Group

-With the aim to promote gender equity and empower women, WRC facilitates a peer-to-peer support group for refugee women.
+With the aim to promote gender equity and empower women, WRC facilitates a monthly peer-to-peer support group for refugee women.
 The group provides a safe space where the women have the opportunity to speak openly about their experiences and receive information about health, hygiene,

 WRC aims to provide each recently settled refugee family with a mentor.
 This mentor forms a bond with the family and helps them with adapting to the culture, learning the language, and showing them around Providence.
 WRC's goal is for the mentor to provide support to the refugee family and to be there for them during a stressful time.
 The mentor program fosters a greater connection between the refugee community and the greater community.